addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ## Introduction

-One definition of unit testing is the process of taking the smallest piece of testable code in an application, isolating it from the remainder of your codebase and determining if it behaves exactly as expected.
+One definition of unit testing is the process of taking the smallest piece of testable code in an application, isolating it from the remainder of your codebase, and determining if it behaves exactly as expected.
 In this section, we'll be taking a look at how to unit test Backbone applications using a popular JavaScript testing framework called [Jasmine](http://pivotal.github.com/jasmine/) from Pivotal Labs.

-For an application to be considered 'well'-tested, distinct functionality should ideally have its own separate unit tests where it's tested against the different conditions you expect it to work under.
+For an application to be considered 'well-tested', each function should ideally have its own separate unit tests where it's tested against the different conditions you expect it to handle.
 All tests must pass before functionality is considered 'complete'.
 This allows developers to both modify a unit of code and its dependencies with a level of confidence about whether these changes have caused any breakage.

-As a basic example of unit testing is where a developer may wish to assert whether passing specific values through to a sum function results in the correct output being returned.
-For an example more relevant to this book, we may wish to assert whether a user adding a new Todo item to a list correctly adds a Model of a specific type to a Todos Collection.
+A basic example of unit testing is where a developer asserts that passing specific values to a sum function results in the correct value being returned.
+For an example more relevant to this book, we may wish to assert that adding a new Todo item to a list correctly adds a Model of a specific type to a Todos Collection.

 When building modern web-applications, it's typically considered best-practice to include automated unit testing as a part of your development process.
-Whilst we'll be focusing on Jasmine as a solution for this, there are a number of other alternatives worth considering, including QUnit.
+While we'll be focusing on Jasmine as a solution in this chapter, there are a number of other alternatives worth considering, including QUnit which will be covered in the next chapter.

+## Behavior-Driven Development

 Jasmine describes itself as a behavior-driven development (BDD) framework for testing JavaScript code.
 Before we jump into how the framework works, it's useful to understand exactly what [BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development) is.

 BDD is a second-generation testing approach first described by [Dan North](http://dannorth.net/introducing-bdd/) (the authority on BDD) which attempts to test the behavior of software.
-It's considered second-generation as it came out of merging ideas from Domain driven design (DDD) and lean software development, helping teams to deliver high quality software by answering many of the more confusing questions early on in the agile process.
+It's considered second-generation as it came out of merging ideas from Domain driven design (DDD) and lean software development.
+BDD helps teams deliver high-quality software by answering many of the more confusing questions early on in the agile process.
 Such questions commonly include those concerning documentation and testing.

-If you were to read a book on BDD, it's likely to also be described as being 'outside-in and pull-based'.
-The reason for this is that it borrows the idea of pulling features from Lean manufacturing which effectively ensures that the right software solutions are being written by a) focusing on expected outputs of the system and b) ensuring these outputs are achieved.
+If you were to read a book on BDD, it's likely that it would be described as being 'outside-in and pull-based'.
+The reason for this is that it borrows the idea of 'pulling features' from Lean manufacturing which effectively ensures that the right software solutions are being written by a) focusing on the expected outputs of the system and b) ensuring these outputs are achieved.

 BDD recognizes that there are usually multiple stakeholders in a project and not a single amorphous user of the system.
-These different groups will be affected by the software being written in differing ways and will have a varying opinion of what quality in the system means to them.
-It's for this reason that it's important to understand who the software will be bringing value you and exactly what in it will be valuable to them.
+These different groups will be affected by the software being written in differing ways and will have varying opinions of what quality in the system means to them.
+It's for this reason that it's important to understand who the software will be bringing value to and exactly what in it will be valuable to them.

 Finally, BDD relies on automation.
-Once you've defined the quality expected, your team will likely want to check on the functionality of the solution being built regularly and compare it to the results they expect.
+Once you've defined the quality expected, your team will want to check on the functionality of the solution being built regularly and compare it to the results they expect.
 In order to facilitate this efficiently, the process has to be automated.
 BDD relies heavily on the automation of specification-testing and Jasmine is a tool which can assist with this.

 BDD helps both developers and non-technical stakeholders:

 * Better understand and represent the models of the problems being solved
-* Explain supported tests cases in a language that non-developers can read
+* Explain supported test cases in a language that non-developers can read
 * Focus on minimizing translation of the technical code being written and the domain language spoken by the business

 What this means is that developers should be able to show Jasmine unit tests to a project stakeholder and (at a high level, thanks to a common vocabulary being used) they'll ideally be able to understand what the code supports.

 Developers often implement BDD in unison with another testing paradigm known as [TDD](http://en.wikipedia.org/wiki/Test-driven_development) (test-driven development).
-The main idea behind TDD is:
+The main idea behind TDD is using the following development process:

-* Write unit tests which describe the functionality you would like your code to support
+1. Write unit tests which describe the functionality you would like your code to support
-* Watch these tests fail (as the code to support them hasn't yet been written)
+2. Watch these tests fail (as the code to support them hasn't yet been written)
-* Write code to make the tests pass
+3. Write code to make the tests pass
-* Rinse, repeat and refactor
+4. Rinse, repeat, and refactor

-In this chapter we're going to use both BDD (with TDD) to write unit tests for a Backbone application.
+In this chapter we're going to use BDD (with TDD) to write unit tests for a Backbone application.

 ***Note:*** I've seen a lot of developers also opt for writing tests to validate behavior of their code after having written it.
-While this is fine, note that it can come with pitfalls such as only testing for behavior your code currently supports, rather than behavior the problem needs to be supported.
+While this is fine, note that it can come with pitfalls such as only testing for behavior your code currently supports, rather than the behavior needed to fully solve the problem.

-## Suites, Specs & Spies
+## Suites, Specs, & Spies

 When using Jasmine, you'll be writing suites and specifications (specs).
-Suites basically describe scenarios whilst specs describe what can be done in these scenarios.
+Suites basically describe scenarios while specs describe what can be done in these scenarios.

 Each spec is a JavaScript function, described with a call to ```it()``` using a description string and a function.
-The description should describe the behaviour the particular unit of code should exhibit and keeping in mind BDD, it should ideally be meaningful.
+The description should describe the behaviour the particular unit of code should exhibit and, keeping in mind BDD, it should ideally be meaningful.
 Here's an example of a basic spec:

 ```javascript
 it('should be incrementing in value', function(){